Breadcrumbs

 • What is an allergy?

-• What role does the immune system play in allergies?
+• Allergies and the immune system

 • Are allergies dangerous?

-An allergy is when your immune system has a hypersensitive reaction to normally harmless substances such as pollen , dust, mould , or animal dander.
+An allergy is when your immune system has a hypersensitive reaction to normally harmless substances such as pollen , dust, mould or animal dander.
 These substances are called allergens and they can be hard to avoid.

 Allergies are not contagious, and you can develop them at any point in your life – even if you’re an adult who has never suffered from allergies before!
 You may be more likely to develop an allergy if you have a family history of them.
 If you have a pre-existing condition like asthma or eczema, this may be triggered by your allergies.

-Allergic reactions: symptoms
+Allergic reaction symptoms

 Allergic reactions can vary from person to person.
 Some common allergy symptoms include: